Criticism of the Church of Jesus Christ of Latter-day Saints: Adam–God doctrine

 The Ostlings criticize Brigham Young's teachings that God and Adam are the same being.
 One apostle, Franklin D. Richards, also accepted the doctrine as taught by Young, stating in a conference held in June 1854 that "the Prophet and Apostle Brigham has declared it, and that it is the word of the Lord".
 But, when the concept was first introduced, several LDS leaders disagreed with the doctrine, including apostle Orson Pratt, who expressed that disagreement publicly.
 The church never formally adopted the doctrine, and has since officially repudiated it.

+Violent actions and teachings

+LDS leaders have ordered numerous instances of violence, and used violent rhetoric in their teachings and temple ceremonies.
+Some historic examples of Mormon-perpetrated mass murders include the following massacres: Mountain Meadows, Battle Creek, Provo River, Skull Valley, Nephi, Grass Valley, Circleville, Fountain Green, Salt Creek, and the Aiken massacre.

+Mountain Meadows Massacre

+The Mountain Meadows Massacre (September 7–11, 1857) was a series of attacks by Mormon militiamen in Utah territory that resulted in the mass murder of at least 120 members of the Baker–Fancher wagon train including children 7 and older and women.
+In modern times, the murders have been called an act of domestic terrorism in many works of literature. and is considered the largest act of domestic terrorism in United States history prior to the 1995 Oklahoma City bombing.
+Other descriptors include "the darkest deed of the nineteenth century" and "a crime that has no parallel in American history for atrocity".
+Historian of the American West Will Bagley stated it was "the most brutal act of religious terrorism in America history" before the 2001 September 11 attacks.

 Blood atonement

 Brigham Young introduced a doctrine known as "blood atonement", regarding the unpardonable sin, or sin for which Jesus Christ's atonement does not apply.
-He taught that a person could atone for such sins only by giving up his or her life.
+He taught the belief that a person could only atone for such sins by giving up his or her life.
 Various church leaders in the 19th century taught likewise, but more recently church leaders have taught that the atonement of Jesus Christ is all-encompassing and that there is no sin so severe that it cannot be forgiven (with the exception of the "unpardonable sin" of denying the Holy Ghost).